manifold-systems/manifold/manifold-deps-parent/manifold-science/README.md

 extend it to reuse unit functionality common to all physical quantities.

 Instances of this class store the value (or magnitude) of the measure in terms of *base units*.
-Thus all arithmetic on measures are performed using base units, which permits measures of differing input units to work in calculations.
+Thus all arithmetic on measures is performed using base units, which permits measures of differing input units to work in calculations.
 A measure instance also maintains a *display unit*, which is used for display purposes and for working with other systems requiring specific units.